 Pork Fried Rice

-As with most Asian countries, the most consumed food in the Philippines is rice.
+As with most Asian countries, the most consumed food in the Philippines is rice and Pork Fried Rice is one of the top contender when it comes to leftover rice.
 It is most often boiled and served during most meals.
 Left over rice is often fried with garlic and onion to make sinangag (fried rice), which is the typical way of Filipino style fried rice.
 One of the most common dishes served with classic fried rice are Silogs.

 As most Filipinos know they come in several combinations, but the most common ones are Tapsilog, Longsilog, and Tocilog.